White House: Harris will attend Tyre Nichols' funeral

 Two more Memphis police officers have been disciplined and three emergency responders fired in connection with Nichols’ death, officials said Monday.
 Officer Preston Hemphill, who is white, and another officer whose name wasn’t released, have been suspended, police said.

-Nichols’ family, the Rev. Al Sharpton and attorney Ben Crump plan to gather Tuesday evening at the historic Mason Temple in Memphis — where Dr. Martin Luther King Jr. delivered his final speech the night before he was assassinated — to speak about the latest developments in the case.
+Nichols’ family, the Rev. Al Sharpton and attorney Ben Crump had planned to gather Tuesday evening at the historic Mason Temple in Memphis — where Martin Luther King Jr. delivered his final speech the night before he was assassinated — to speak about the latest developments in the case.
+But bad weather caused them to cancel that event.

 Six of the officers involved were part of the so-called Scorpion unit, which targeted violent criminals in high-crime areas.
 Other Memphis residents who say they also were “brutalized” by officers in the unit will also speak at Mason Temple, according to a statement from Crump.